aaalgo/picpac/README.md

 A PicPac database is a collection of records.
-A record is the unit of saving/loading/streaming operation, and typically contains data of a single training sample.
+A record is the unit of saving/loading/streaming operation, and contains data of a single training sample, which is typicall an image with a label and/or a set of annotations.
 A record contains the following:

 - `id`: serial number of uint32, automatically set to 0, 1, ... when imported in
   python.
 - `label`: a label of float32.
 We use float to support both classification and regression.
-/// - `label2`: a secondary label of type int16 (typically not used and not yet exposed in python).
+- ~~`label2`: a secondary label of type int16.
+Typically not used.~~
 - `fields[]`: up to 6 binary buffers.
 - `fields[0]`: this is typically the binary image, supports most formats.
 - `fields[1]`(optional): annotation in JSON or binary image.
 - `fields[2-5]`: typically not used.

 We recommend storing raw images in the database, unless the image is very big in size.
-PicPac does all decoding, augmentation and other transformations on-thhe-fly.
+PicPac does all decoding, augmentation and other transformations on-the-fly.

 ## Data Importing